 While you’re gallivanting around Galveston, chances are you’ll eventually need to stop and eat.
 Whether you’re a foodie or just looking for something to eat, we’ve put together a list of the greatest restaurants in Galveston.
-Check out our list below for (some of) the best Galveston dining locations to visit during your vacation!
+Check out our gallery of pictures and list below for (some of) the best Galveston dining locations to visit during your vacation!
 We hope you find this information helpful during your stay!

 Black Pearl Oyster Bar